Water management

 Technology Lab (Spain)

-At the Technology Lab, they evaluate water treatment technologies to minimize the environmental impact of the effluents from our activities, determined by the presence of certain substances.
+At the Technology Lab water treatment technologies are evaluated to minimize the environmental impact of the effluents from our activities, determined by the presence of certain substances.

 In the case of nitrogen content removal, moving bed biofilm reactor technologies (MBBR) improve on traditional technologies, reducing operating costs and space requirements for treatment, and improving discharge quality.
 This technology has been validated by the TechLab team at laboratory scale with successful results in its application to the particularities of the water streams of our operations.